mustehsenanwar/firstinterview.online/README.md

 ## Adding Images

+There are two ways to handle profile images:

+### Option 1: Use Placeholders (Default)

+The current implementation uses placeholder images automatically, so no additional setup is required.

+### Option 2: Add Custom Images

-To add your own professional images for the mosaic:
+To use your own professional images for the mosaic:

-1. Add jpg images to the `images/` directory with the following names:
+1. Create image files in the `images/` directory with these names:

    - engineer.jpg
    - marketer.jpg
    - hr.jpg